Take action toolkit

-But the best thing by far – as long as you are fairly well briefed – is to go and see your MP in person.
-All MPs have constituency ‘surgeries’ and you often do not need to make an appointment.
+But the best thing by far – as long as you are fairly well briefed – is to go and see your representative in person.
+For example, with MPs, they all have constituency ‘surgeries’ and you often do not need to make an appointment.
 Once you have located your MP, follow the link to their website, which should list the times and places of their surgeries, or you can email them to ask, or else contact the appropriate local constituency political party to find out.
-You may even like to ask to see your MP at the House of Commons – but it is risky to simply turn up and “put in a green card” (as with mass lobbies of Parliament), as he or she may not be there or may have a full diary.
+You may even like to ask to see your MP at the House of Commons – but it is risky to simply turn up and ‘put in a green card’ (as with mass lobbies of Parliament), as he or she may not be there or may have a full diary.

-NB: There is little point in writing to MPs other than your own: they will disregard letters that are not from their own constituents.
-The only exception is when an MP is leading a campaign on some issue.
+NB: There is little point in writing to representatives other than your own: they will disregard letters that are not from their own constituents.
+The only exception is when a representative is leading a campaign on some issue.

-As stated above, there is generally little point in writing to Government ministers – letters from the public are (at best) acknowledged by a junior civil servant and are rarely if ever seen by anyone senior.
+As stated above, there is generally less point in writing to Government ministers than to representatives – letters from the public are (at best) acknowledged by a junior civil servant and are rarely if ever seen by anyone senior.